RaphaeleL/nvim/README.md

 The File Structure explained.

 ```
-- nvim
+~/.config/nvim/
-  - lua/              -- contains the configuration of NeoVim
+  - lua/              -- Contains the configuration of NeoVim
     - *.lua           -- Neovim Settings, Keymappings, ...
-  - after/
+  - after/            -- Automatically Load Vim / Lua Files
-    - plugin/*.lua    -- each Plugin has a Setup File
+    - plugin/*.lua    -- some Plugins own a setup File (in Lua)
-    - ftplugin/*.vim  -- each Language has specific Settings
+    - ftplugin/*.vim  -- some Languages own a setup File (in Vim Script)
   - init.lua          -- the start of every Configuration
 ```

 ## Plugins

-Remove plugins that you have used less than 5 times in the last 3-4 weeks.
+Plugins are managed by [folke/lazy.nvim](https://github.com/folke/lazy.nvim)

-> Plugins are managed by [folke/lazy.nvim](https://github.com/folke/lazy.nvim)
+> Remove plugins that you have used less than 5 times in the last 3-4 weeks.

 ### Basic Plugins